skip to Main Content

 • Does your market knowledge allow you to move forward with confidence?

-• Are you able to concisely explain your concept and its potential to a sophisticated investor?
+• Can you concisely explain your concept and its potential to a sophisticated investor?

 • Is your core team in place or at least identified?

-I’ve never met a single first-time founder who can answer “yes” to any of these.
-It’s a complicated process that will confirm you’re on to something or tell you to go back to the drawing board.
+I’ve never met a first-time founder who can answer “yes” to any of these.
+It’s a complicated process that will confirm you’re on to something or tell you to return to the drawing board.
 This won’t just be a job change.
 Your decision impacts every part of your life.
 It can be exciting and rewarding, or it can chew you up.

 In a series of posts, I’ll discuss the unique challenges you’ll face as the founder of your new venture.
-I’ll explain what sets you apart from your team, your risks, potential rewards, and the potholes you’ll encounter along the way.
+I’ll explain what sets you apart from your team, your risks, potential rewards, and the potholes you’ll encounter.

-I’ll draw on my 25 years as CEO of public and private companies in a range of industries and countries, as well as my own startup experiences.
+I’ll draw on my 25 years as CEO of public and private companies in various industries and countries, as well as my own startup experiences.
 I’ll introduce you to the challenges you’ll face in your personal life along the way.

 It’s time to prepare to step far out of your comfort zone.
-In the beginning, it’s your dream, your dime, and your time.
-You’re taking all the risk, making all the decisions, and doing all of the work.
+Initially, it’s your dream, your dime, and your time.
+You’re taking all the risk, making all the decisions, and doing all the work.
 This isn’t sustainable, and if you try, it will stall or possibly kill your venture before you even start.

 I’ll address the standard planning steps: business model, business plan, marketing, team building, financial forecasts, and investor and customer pitches from a first-time founder’s perspective.
 I hope this will help you set reasonable expectations, streamline the process, and avoid some of the problems I faced.